AryKay/NeverLate/README.md

 # NeverLate
-NeverLate hack created during Open Data Day Helsinki Hackathon on 21.02.2015
+NeverLate hack created by Alexandra Petrova and Arian Kermanchi during Open Data Day Helsinki Hackathon on 21.02.2015

 # Description
 Focus on your task.
 Your journey is planned and ready at your service.